 - Air bubble.
-This will cause the vision to be very blurred but will clear in 7 to 10 days. - Gas bubble.
-Vision is very blurred with a gas bubble in the eye.
+This will cause your vision to be very blurred but will clear in 7 to 10 days. - Gas bubble.
+Your vision will be very blurred with a gas bubble in the eye.
 Different medical gases may be absorbed over 2, 4 or 8 weeks, depending on the level or support required for the retina.
-Patients are given a bright wrist-band for the duration of this to remind them not to travel in an airplane or have a gas anaesthetic during this time. - Silicone oil bubble.
-This provides longer-term support to the retina, and is not absorbed naturally.
-The vision is blurred by the bubble, but less so compared to air or gas.
+Patients are given a bright wrist-band for the duration of this to remind them not to travel in an aeroplane or have a gas anaesthetic during this time.

+Silicone oil bubble.
+This provides longer-term support to the retina and is not absorbed naturally.
+Your vision will be blurred by the bubble but less so compared to air or gas.
 The majority of patients will have a second operation at a later stage to remove the oil.